Sorrel and Autumn Crocus: A Beneficial Herb vs. a Deadly Plant – A Comprehensive Guide on Benefits, Risks, and Confusion Hazards

 6. Alkaloid Poisoning: Effects and Symptoms

-Colchicine is part of the group of plant alkaloids that affect the nervous system.
-Other known toxic alkaloids include biferine, arecoline, and pilocarpine.
-These substances block enzymes or affect neurotransmitters like acetylcholine, potentially leading to fatal reactions.
+Colchicine is part of the plant alkaloids, a group of compounds that interfere with cell function.
+Other dangerous alkaloids include biferine, arecoline, and pilocarpine.
+These can interfere with neurotransmitters such as acetylcholine, leading to severe or even fatal symptoms.

 General Symptoms of Alkaloid Toxicity: